coq/ceps/text/xxx-rewrite-rules.md

 A lhs must depend on all the pattern variables in scope while the rhs can depend on a subset of those.

+Type-forced terms should be considered as wildcard for reduction but are there to ensure the pre-typer can do its work.
+This CEP does not propose to check that these are indeed forced by typing, this would be left to further extensions of rewrite rules.

 Rewrite rules are triggered when a term is stuck with respect to the regular rules of Coq.